 You have been diagnosed with bacterial prostatitis.
-This is an infection that involves the prostate gland.
+This is an infection of the prostate gland.

 What to Expect

 If you have acute prostatitis, your symptoms started quickly.
-You may still feel ill, with fever, chills, and flushing.
+You may still feel ill, with fever, chills, and flushing (skin redness).
 It may hurt a lot when you urinate for the first few days.
-The fever and pain should begin improving over the first 36 hours
+The fever and pain should begin improving over the first 36 hours.

-If you have chronic prostatitis, your symptoms are likely not as severe, and your symptoms began gradually.
-Your symptoms will probably improve slowly over many weeks.
+If you have chronic prostatitis, your symptoms are likely to begin slowly and be less severe.
+Symptoms will probably improve slowly over many weeks.

 Taking Your Antibiotics

-You will likely be going home with antibiotics.
-Follow the directions on the bottle carefully, and try to take the antibiotics at the same time every day.
+It is likely you will have antibiotics to take home.
+Follow the directions on the bottle carefully.
+Take the antibiotics at the same time every day.

-For acute prostatitis, antibiotics are taken for 4 - 6 weeks.
-Chronic prostatitis is treated with a longer course (6 - 12 weeks or longer) of antibiotics.
+For acute prostatitis, antibiotics are taken for 2 to 6 weeks.
+Chronic prostatitis is treated with antibiotics for 4 to 12 weeks or longer.

-Finish the full course of antibiotic treatment.
+Finish all the antibiotics, even if you start feeling better.
 It is harder for antibiotics to get into prostate tissue to treat the infection.
 Taking all of your antibiotics will reduce the chance of the condition returning.

 Help With Your Symptoms

-Nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
+Nonsteroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen or naproxen, may help with pain or discomfort.
 Ask your doctor if you can take these.

-Drink plenty of fluids, 64 or more ounces per day, if your doctor says this is okay.
-This will help flush bacteria from the bladder and can also help prevent constipation.
+Drink plenty of fluids, 64 or more ounces (2 or more liters) per day, if your doctor says this is ok.
+This helps flush bacteria from the bladder.
+It can also help prevent constipation.

 To reduce discomfort with bowel movements, you may also: